 The sloth bear is so-called because originally it was thought they resembled sloths, the slow-moving tree dwellers.
 In fact, sloths bears are not related to sloths, but the differences don’t end there.

 In three hours yesterday, I watched Sahaasa climb a tree a half dozen times, crawl into the moat just as often, scratch a hole in a 6-inch-thick (15 centimeters) piece of deadwood, dig a hole (that his big body could nearly fit into) in about 10 minutes, dangle from the climbing structure more times than I could count, and sniff out every inch of his new exhibit space.
 The dictionary defines “sloth” as “habitual disinclination to exertion, laziness.”
 Apparently Sahaasa didn’t get the memo.

 Kayla is a little more shy and reticent than her brother, but she performed her share of mayhem as well: she uprooted a shrub with little effort and dragged it half way across her exhibit.
 If you’d like to come say “hi” to the newest additions to our bear family, you might want to do it soon.
 I can’t guarantee any of their exhibit plants or hardware will survive for much longer!

-David OConnor is a research coordinator for the San Diego Zoo Institute for Conservation Research.
-Read his previous post, World Giraffe Day.
+Suzanne Hall is a senior research technician for the San Diego Zoo Institute for Conservation Research.
+Read her previous post, World Orangutan Day.